worosom/eegamma/README.md

 ----

-See more documentation on the BTK Creative Gaming Blog

-[Mind Games - Alexander Morosow](http://creativegaming.tumblr.com/tagged/alexander-morosow)
+See more documentation on this and other EEG-based Projects on the BTK Creative Gaming Blog [Mind Games - Alexander Morosow](http://creativegaming.tumblr.com/tagged/alexander-morosow)